 Balsamic Vinegar of Modena

-One of the regions famous products is the Used for many popular recipes.
-You’ll find it drizzled on some Parmigiano-Reggiano, or on various pastas.
+One of the regions famous products is the balsamic vinegar, used for many popular recipes.
+You’ll find it drizzled on some Parmigiano-Reggiano, or on various pasta.

 Calamari Ripieni Di Calamaretti

 Calamari ripieni di calamaretti is a stuffed calamari dish seasoned to perfection.

 Anguille A La Ravennate